brendankenny/angle-validator/README.md

     ```
 3. `yarn gen`
 4. Compare to checked-in build config (`git diff build/build-config.json`)
-5. `yarn build` if code or build changes necessitate
+5. `yarn build` if ANGLE or build changes require it

 ## Update test expectation binary
 If ANGLE is updated, should update test expectation generator from ANGLE source.